AcademiaSinicaNLPLab/LocaVQG/README.md

 sh train_fdt5.sh
 ```

-Afterwards you will have a checkpoint folder created in the directory, and you can find your model checkpoints there
+Afterwards you will have a checkpoint folder created in the directory, and you can find your model checkpoints there.
 Use this line of code to try inference:
 ```
 sh inference_fdt5.sh
 ```

 ## References
-[1] Amir Roshan Zamir and Mubarak Shah (2014), "Image Geo-localization Based on Multiple Nearest Neighbor Feature Matching using Generalized Graphs", IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI).
+- Amir Roshan Zamir and Mubarak Shah "[Image Geo-localization Based on Multiple Nearest Neighbor Feature Matching using Generalized Graphs](https://vilab.epfl.ch/zamir/index_files/PAMI_Amir%20Zamir.pdf)" in IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI).
-[2] Yeh et al (2022), "Multi-VQG: Generating Engaging Questions for Multiple Images", EMNLP 2022.
+- Min-Hsuan Yeh, Vicent Chen, Ting-Hao 'Kenneth' Haung, and Lun-Wei Ku "[Multi-VQG: Generating Engaging Questions for Multiple Images](https://arxiv.org/abs/2211.07441)" in Empirical Methods in Natural Language Processing 2022